Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

    the order is lost, for instance, after changing selection mode.

 UVs
-   If *UVs* is ticked in the Operator panel, the UV mapping coordinates, if existing, will be corrected to avoid image distortion.
+   If *UVs* is ticked in the :ref:`ui-redo-last` panel, the UV mapping coordinates, if existing, will be corrected to avoid image distortion.